 GS1’s data sharing standard EPCIS, enables visibility and interoperability, within organizations and across an entire supply chain of trading partners and other stakeholders.

-Thanks to the GS1 EPCIS standard, it is possible to achieve the granular transparency of products across the supply chain and ensure the future of quality assurance.
+Thanks to the GS1 EPCIS standard, it is possible to achieve the granular transparency of products across the supply chain.
+It is also possible to ensure the future of quality assurance.

 As a result, some of the main business benefits gained by implementing EPCIS standard include:

 - Knowing where the product is at any time